 - Cost sharing agreement ("CSA"): The Company has a CSA with A10 Advisory where A10 Advisory is reimbursed for secondment staff 100% allocated to the Company, comprising administrative personnel.
 Many of these positions have now been filled by full-time employees of the Company except for a remaining few that are in the process of being phased out. - Leasing Agreements: The Company has right-of-way agreements with Miazga and Arqueana relating to access to the Project. - Note Payable: The Company fully repaid the final installment of \$0.3 million to Arqueana in March 2022.
-The note payable to Arqueana was related to the share exchange agreement dated December 12, 2017, entered by the Company with Arqueana. - Loan Agreement: The Company's wholly-owned subsidiary, Sigma Brazil entered into a loan agreement dated September 21, 2022 (as amended) with Miazga to fund Miazga's purchase of property located in the area of interest of the Project, which is to be further transferred to environmental authorities for environmental compensation purposes.
+The note payable to Arqueana was related to the share exchange agreement dated December 12, 2017, entered by the Company with Arqueana. - Loan Agreement: The Company's subsidiary, Sigma Mineração S.A. ("SMSA") entered into a loan agreement dated September 21, 2022 (as amended) with Miazga to fund Miazga's purchase of property located in the area of interest of the Project, which is to be further transferred to environmental authorities for environmental compensation purposes.
 The loan agreement provides for the loan of an amount up to R\$0.8 million, which is the exact amount spent on the purchase of the property.
-The purchase agreement and loan are divided into two installments, whereas the first installment was paid, and the second instalment will be paid by the Company to Miazga once the property has successfully been transferred to Miazga. - Independent Consultant Service Agreement ("ICSA"): The Company has an ICSA with R-Tek where R-Tek's Principal, Brian Talbot, provides direct and personal services related to the management of Sigma's overall process operations, with the roles, responsibilities, and obligations equivalent of a Chief Operating Officer. - Amounts due from related party: The Company paid for drilling services provided by a third-party that were performed on Arqueana's land.
+The purchase agreement and loan are divided into two installments, whereas the first installment was paid, and the second installment will be paid by the Company to Miazga within 90 days after the payment of the first installment. - Independent Consultant Service Agreement ("ICSA"): The Company has an ICSA with R-Tek where R-Tek's Principal, Brian Talbot, provides direct and personal services related to the management of Sigma's overall process operations, with the roles, responsibilities and obligations equivalent of a Chief Operating Officer. - Commission fees: The Company had an agreement with A10 Advisory for acting as the financial advisor to locate equity investors in non-brokered private placements, conducted as part of a consortium of financial advisors.
+The Company paid finders' fee of 7% of the gross proceeds received from these investors. - Amounts due from related party: The Company paid for drilling services provided by a third-party that were performed on Arqueana's land.
 These amounts are unsecured and are non-interest bearing.
-Subsequent to December 31, 2022, the major part was repaid, and the remaining \$0.4 million is expected to be repaid by year-end. - Facility Agreement: Sigma Brazil entered into a facility agreement dated April 20, 2023, with Tatooine, to fund Tatooine's purchase of multiple properties located in areas of interest of the Project.
+Subsequent to December 31, 2022, the major part was repaid, and the remaining \$0.4 million is expected to be repaid by year-end. - Facility Agreement: As a subsequent event, SMSA entered into a facility agreement dated April 20, 2023, with Tatooine, to fund Tatooine's purchase of multiple properties located in areas of interest of the Project.
 The facility agreement provides for the loan of an amount up to US\$12 million.
-The facility agreement is to be made available upon utilization requests made by Tatooine to Sigma Brazil, specifying the amount to be utilized by Tatooine for the acquisition of each property and its corresponding expected costs and expenses.
+The facility agreement is to be made available upon utilization requests made by Tatooine to SMSA, specifying the amount to be utilized by Tatooine for the acquisition of each property and its corresponding expected costs and expenses.
 Upon the transfer of the funds, there shall be a loan established between the parties in the amount of each utilization request.
-The loan granted by Sigma Brazil to Tatooine under the Facility Agreement in the second quarter of 2023 represent a total amount of US\$4.2 million.
-Also, in August 2023, Sigma Brazil has provided an additional loan to Tatooine in the amount of US\$1.1 million.
+There were no payments made by the Company or its subsidiaries related to the Facility Agreement in the first quarter of 2023.